Why Am I Putting On Weight? 5 Possible Reasons…

 Your portions are too big

-Other portion sizes that many people forget to consider are sauces and dressings – again, the recommended serving size is around 1 tbsp, which isn’t quite as much as you may think.
+Other portion sizes that many people forget to consider are sauces and dressings – the recommended serving size is often around 1 tbsp, which isn’t quite as much as you may think.
 Sauces are also packed with sugar and artificial flavours, while being considerably high in calories.

 You’re drinking your calories